-Mosquito fogger is a device that is used to repeal or terminate insects, mostly mosquitoes from backyard, garden, patio and other areas.
-After you have discovered areas around your house where mosquitoes are living, next thing is to choose the most effective time for fogging.
+Mosquito fogger is a device that is used to repel or terminate insects, mostly mosquitoes from backyards, gardens, patios and other areas.
+After you have discovered areas around your house where mosquitoes are living, next thing to do is to choose the most effective time for fogging.
 There are few important things to note about when it’s best to fog and when you should avoid fogging for safety or efficiency reasons.

-The best time to fog is when activity of mosquitoes is the highest.
-Most mosquitoes are active in evenings and only few species are active during day.
-By general, mosquitoes don’t prefer sunlight and are looking for shady areas to hide during the day.
+The best time to fog is when the activity of mosquitoes is the highest.
+Most mosquitoes are active in evenings and only a few species are active during the day.
+In general, mosquitoes don’t prefer sunlight and are looking for shady areas to hide during the day.
 The best time for fogging is in early mornings and evenings around dusk.
 Mostly fogging is done during evenings because of following reasons:

-- At evening hours and around dusk the day temperature has lowered and most of the time temperature closer to ground is going to be higher than that in air.
-This allows the fog from an insect fogger to settle on the ground more easier and fog is going stay on the area for longer time.
+- In the evening hours and around dusk the day temperature has lowered and most of the time the temperature closer to the ground is going to be higher than that in the air.
+This allows the fog from an insect fogger to settle on the ground easier and therefore the fog is going to stay in the area for longer time.

 - At this time wind is usually died down, which is very important for a successful fogging session.

-- Most good insects like butterflies and bees are active at daytime and their activity has ended before the late evening hours and dusk.
-Fogging at this time won’t harm these good species as much, because most insecticides will not only kill mosquitoes but other small bugs and insects that may do good job for your garden and biosphere around the fogging area.
+- Most good insects like butterflies and bees are active during the daytime and their activity has ended before the late evening hours and dusk.
+So fogging at this time won’t harm these good species as much, which is great since most insecticides will not only kill mosquitoes but other small bugs and insects that may do good for your garden and biosphere around the fogging area.

-There can also be some times when you most not fog As mentioned above, it is not advisable to fog in higher wind conditions and it is forbidden to fog in very gusty wind conditions, because of following reasons:
+There also are times when you absolutely shouldn’t use a fogger.
+As mentioned above, it is not advisable to fog in high wind conditions and it is forbidden to fog in a very gusty wind, because of following reasons:

 - High wind gusts can make fogging uncontrollable and the fog can be blown to areas you’re not willing to fog.
 This may be harmful not only for plants and good insects but also for children, pets and even yourself.
 This is why FOGGING IN HIGH WIND SHOULD BE AVOIDED AND CAN EVEN BE DANGEROUS FOR THE ENVIRONENT.

-If you are fogging in low wind conditions remember to protect your skin from fog getting on it, because most insecticides contain chemicals which can be bad for your skin.
-Also fog in direction of wind and do not stand in crosswind or else all the fog will get blown back to you.
-It is not advisable to use a fogger in very high temperatures.
+If you are fogging in low wind conditions remember to protect your skin from the fog getting on it, because most insecticides contain chemicals which can be bad for your skin.
+Also fog in direction of the wind and do not stand in crosswind or else all the fog will get blown back to you.
+And it is also not advisable to use a fogger in very high temperatures.